artiomn/markdown_articles_tool/README.md

 Tools is a pipeline, which get Markdown form the source and process them, using blocks:

-- Source to download article.
+- Source download article.
-- `ImageDownloader` to download every image.
+- `ImageDownloader` download every image.
-  Inside may be used image deduplicators blocks applied to the image.
+  Inside may be used image deduplicator blocks applied to the image.
 - Transform article file, i.e. fix images URLs.
 - Format article to the specific format (Markdown, HTML, PDF, etc.), using selected formatters.

-`ArticleProcessor` clas is a strategy, applies blocks, based on the parameters (from the CLI, for example).
+`ArticleProcessor` class is a strategy, applies blocks, based on the parameters (from the CLI, for example).